What To Do If A Doctor Makes a Medical Mistake

 - Damaging healthy organs

-- Failure to fix or prevent any complication during a surgery
+- Failure to fix or prevent any complication during a surgery such as gynecomastia surgery

 - Not monitoring a patient well for any issues like internal bleeding or infection following a surgery